dfe-analytical-services/ees-analytics-dashboard/README.md

 Package control is handled using [renv](https://rstudio.github.io/renv/articles/renv.html) at the top level of the repository.

 1. Clone or download the repo
-2. Open the R project in R Studio
+2. Open the R project in R Studio or your IDE of choice
 3. Run `renv::restore()` to install dependencies
-4. Run `install.packages("git2r")` to install the git2r package, ignored by renv to help deployments but necessary for the pre-commit hooks.
+4. Run `install.packages("git2r")` to install the git2r package, ignored by renv to help deployments but necessary for the pre-commit hooks
 5. Run `shiny::runApp()` to run the dashboard locally

 It's also worth checking that you can run the automated tests using `shinytest2::test_app()`, so you can be confident you have everything set up correctly before you start developing.